nom-de-plume/CleaningData_A1/CodeBook.md

 - tidyData.txt - merged train and test datasets and extracted only mean and stddev columns
 - aggregatedTidyData.txt - this takes the average of each variable using the mean function and saves it in wide data format

+Use read.table('aggregatedTidyData.txt') to read the table into R.

 DATA DICTIONARY